AIInfra-lvz/Cuda/cutlass/fmha_blackwell_sm120/fmha_introduction.md

 ### Tensor Memory (TMEM)
 A [blog](https://research.colfax-intl.com/cutlass-tutorial-writing-gemm-kernels-using-tensor-memory-for-nvidia-blackwell-gpus/) and [PTX documentation](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#tensor-memory-addressing) are recommended for a detailed understanding of TMEM.
 This section refers to both of them.

 TMEM is introduced by the NVIDIA Blackwell architecture (SM100) and is a dedicated on-chip memory for use by Tensor Cores.
 Its primary purpose is to replace registers for 5th generation Tensor Core operations by using TMEM instead.
-The MMA instruction for TMEM is UMMA, which differs from the WGMMA instruction in that it supports low-precision data types, including FP4 and FP6, provides increased throughput across all precisions, and can only be launched by one thread in a CTA.
-Two adjacent CTAs within an SM cluster, called a CTA pair, can work on UMMA together across two SMs.
-Even when using two CTAs, only one thread in one CTA launches UMMA.
+The MMA instruction for TMEM is `UMMA`, which differs from the WGMMA instruction in that it supports low-precision data types, including FP4 and FP6, provides increased throughput across all precisions, and can only be launched by one thread in a CTA.
+Two adjacent CTAs within an SM cluster, called a CTA pair, can work on `UMMA` together across two SMs.
+Even when using two CTAs, only one thread in one CTA launches `UMMA`.
 Obviously, TMEM solves the problem of high register usage when implementing GEMM.

 TMEM is 256KB per SM in size, and is organized 2-dimensionally in 512 columns and 128 rows, or lanes, of 32-bit cells.
 This inherent 2-D structure is reflected in the 32-bit addresses as well, where bits 31-16 denote the lane ID while 15-0 denote the column.
 This image from the PTX documentation shows the layout: